 For articles about how to use HTML, as well as tutorials and complete examples, check out our HTML Learning Area.

 - HTML Reference

-- HTML Guide
+- HTML tables

-- CORS Enabled Image
+- CORS enabled image

-crossoriginattribute for images that, in combination with an appropriate CORS header, allows images defined by the
+crossoriginattribute, in combination with an appropriate CORS header, allows images defined by the

-<img>element loaded from foreign origins to be used in canvas as if they were being loaded from the current origin.
+<canvas>element as if they were being loaded from the current origin.

-- CORS Settings Attributes
+- CORS settings attributes

 <video>, have a